In this episode, Byron and Yoshua talk about knowledge, unsupervised learning, how the brain learns, creativity, and machine translation.

 Ah, I like that question.
-I’m trying to design learning procedures which would allow the machine to make sense of the world, and the way I think this can be done is if the machine can represent what it sees.
-So, it sees images, text and things like that.
-But, to represent it in a different form, which I call “disentangled”.
+I’m trying to design learning procedures which would allow the machine to make sense of the world, and the way I think this can be done is if the machine can represent what it sees—so, it sees images, text and things like that—in a different form, which I call “disentangled.”
 So, in other words, trying to separate the different aspects of the world, the different causes of what we’re observing.
 That’s hard.
-We know that’s hard, but it has actually been the objective that we set for ourselves more than ten years ago when we started working on deep learning and I wrote this chapter book with Yann LeCun about the importance of extracting good representations that can separate out those factors.
+We know that’s hard, but it has actually been the objective that we set for ourselves more than ten years ago when we started working on deep learning and I wrote this chapter in a book with Yann LeCun about the importance of extracting good representations that can separate out those factors.
 And the new thing is incorporating reinforcement learning, where the learning system, the learning agent interacts with the world so as to better understand the cause and effect relationships and so separate out the different causes from each other and sort of make sense of the world in this way.
 It’s a little bit abstract what I’m saying, but let’s say that it’s fundamental research.
 We could take decades to reach maturity.
-But I believe is very important.
+But I believe it is very important.

 Well, thank you very much.
 I appreciate you taking the time to chat with us and good luck on your work.

 My pleasure.
 Bye.